gakalmar/Notes/02_Git_Process.md

     WORK ON YOUR OWN BRANCH PROCESS:

-        1 git branch -b newbranch           //create new branch and switch to it 2 do the work
+        1 git checkout -b newbranch         //create new branch and switch to it 2 do the work
         3 git checkout development          //switch back to development 4 git pull                          //maybe it would be a good idea to pull at this stage?
         5 git merge newbranch               //merge your branch into development 6 git branch -d newbranch           //delete newbrach branch 7 git add- & commmit & push

+        +1 git push origin --delete branch_name     // If you pushed your branch to GitHub, you can delete it from GitHub with this command

 OTHER USEFUL COMMANDS: